group9ine/switching-lds/a.md

----
-author:
-- D. Bacilieri, L. Barbiero, G. Bordin, A. Pitteri
-bibliography: doc/tex/refs.bib
-date: 2024-03-11
-title: |
-  Bayesian Inference for Switching Linear Dynamical Systems
----

 # Model description

-A switching linear dynamical system -- also known as *switching state space model* -- is defined, borrowing the notation from `\textcite{Linderman17}`{=latex}, by the set of discrete-time stochastic equations $$\begin{aligned}
+A switching linear dynamical system -- also known as *switching state space model* -- is defined, borrowing the notation from @Linderman17, by the set of discrete-time stochastic equations $$\begin{aligned}
   x_{t} &= A_{z_{t}} x_{t - 1} + b_{z_{t}} + v_{t}, \\
   y_{t} &= C_{z_{t}} x_{t} + d_{z_{t}} + w_{t},
 \end{aligned}$$ where $v_{t} \in \R^{M}$ and $w_{t} \in \R^{N}$ are